ScottPolhemus/modular/README.md

 ### JS

 The main script is located at `scripts/src/main.js`.
-The starter script includes a single function called on load, which checks the page for modules with a `data-module-name` attribute.
+The starter script includes a single function called on load, which checks the page for modules with a `data-module` attribute.
 This attribute is used in the template to indicate if a module includes an accompanying JS file, and should be set to the same name as the module folder and script file.

 For each JS-enabled module, the script is included using Browserify (which is configured to expose the module scripts using Gulp in `tasks/browserify.js`).
 Module scripts are expected to export a function (using CommonJS syntax) which takes the module's DOM element as its first parameter.
 An example of this can be seen in the `carousel` starter module, which includes a script to initialize the "Flickity" slider plugin on the calling element.